Learn what it means, comparisons to other types of commerce, and why it's the future for eCommerce businesses.

 In the early 00s, traditional eCommerce platforms were created to help retail businesses open new digital channels.
 This new frontier for businesses was a challenge, resulting in platforms making opinionated decisions on behalf of businesses.

 Fast forward to 2020 and how things have changed.
-Most businesses have an online first distribution model, business use cases and requirements are increasingly varied, and technical literacy is at an all time high.
+Most businesses have an online first distribution model, business use cases and requirements are increasingly varied, and customers expect to be able to buy anywhere easily.

 At Commerce.js, we are building commerce infrastructure for the next generation of businesses that demand control and flexibility over their commerce.
-Our infrastructure (not a platform) is built to accomodate and scale with the complex nature of modern businesses, supporting open integrations, custom logic, specific workflows, and today's customer's expectations.
+Our infrastructure is built to accomodate and scale with the complex nature of modern businesses, supporting open integrations, custom logic, specific workflows, and today's customer's expectations.

-What does this level of control mean for your business?
-The ability to easily action improvements to your business without making any tradeoffs to the customer experience, site performance, or project budget.
-If your business wants to level up its online presence, headless commerce gives you the ability to get there on your own terms.
+If your business needs to level up its online presence, headless commerce gives you the ability to get there on your own terms.

 Evaluating the benefits and capabilities of a headless commerce solution can be difficult.
 Every business has different reasons to move away from an all-in-one, monolithic approach to commerce.
 We created HeadlessCommerce.org to help business builders configure a best-of-breed stack using API driven services.